tensorzero/tensorzero/clients/python-asyncio/README.md

 # TensorZero Python Client

-This is an async Python client for the TensorZero inference API.
+This is an async Python client for the TensorZero gateway.
 Check out the [docs](https://tensorzero.com/docs/) for more information.
-This client allows you to easily make inference requests and assign feedback to them via the TensorZero Gateway.
+This client allows you to easily make inference requests and assign feedback to them via the TensorZero gateway.

 ## Installation